QubesOS/qubes-doc/introduction/issue-tracking.md

 Eventually, your issue may be closed.
 See [how issues get closed](/doc/issue-tracking/#how-issues-get-closed) for details about when, why, and how this occurs.

-## Labels, milestones, and projects
+## Labels and projects

-Labels, milestones, and projects are features of GitHub's issue tracking system that we use to keep [qubes-issues](https://github.com/QubesOS/qubes-issues/issues) organized.
+Labels and projects are features of GitHub's issue tracking system that we use to keep [qubes-issues](https://github.com/QubesOS/qubes-issues/issues) organized.

 ### Labels

-When an issue is first created, certain labels may automatically be applied to it based on the type of issue the reporter selected.
+When an issue is first created, certain [labels](https://github.com/QubesOS/qubes-issues/labels) may automatically be applied to it based on the type of issue the reporter selected.
 For example, if someone selects the "Bug report" template, then the `T: bug` label will automatically be applied to that issue.
-After that, only Qubes team members have permission to modify [labels](https://github.com/QubesOS/qubes-issues/labels) and [milestones](https://github.com/QubesOS/qubes-issues/milestones).
-Many labels and milestones have descriptions on them that can be viewed either in their respective lists or by hovering over them.
+After that, only Qubes team members have permission to modify labels.
+Many labels have descriptions on them that can be viewed by hovering over them or on the [list of labels](https://github.com/QubesOS/qubes-issues/labels.
 Let's go over some of the most important ones.

 #### Type